JulianSpagnuolo/TCRdist/README.md

 ## Citation

-It is requested that any published or presented work that utlised this package and scripts contained within cite TCRdist.
+It is requested that any published or presented work that utilised this package and scripts contained within cite TCRdist.

     #>